pbstark/Repro-s159-f19/syllabus18.md

 + devise and implement a goodness-of-fit test for the Poisson regression model
 + test the hypothesis that the Alameda county data arise from a Poisson regression model
 + test the hypotheses that the Poisson regression, including the relevant fixed effects

+Include a Makefile in your final submission that runs necessary scripts and notebooks, generates PDFs from notebooks and other analysis documents, and optionally performs data acquisition and cleaning steps.
+Your Makefile should be able to perform all three of these steps independently or at once, depending on user input.
+Be sure that target dependencies are properly listed so that changing code or figures will only trigger the build steps necessary to modify your analysis.

 -->